After Maui’s wildfires, thousands brace for long process of restoring safe water service

 “We’re almost approaching our two-year mark.
 And as we’ve cleaned up the properties and people are starting to rebuild, we are still doing protocols of testing service lines to verify there’s no contamination,” he said.

-Kowar just returned from a trip to Maui alongside othesr from Louisville and Paradise where they met with the Department of Water Supply to share knowledge about what to test for and how to decontaminate the system.
+Kowar just returned from a trip to Maui alongside others from Louisville and Paradise where they met with the Department of Water Supply to share knowledge about what to test for and how to decontaminate the system.

 “It was very emotional to see all that again,” he said of the damage.
 “It was kind of healing to be able to give our knowledge back and help them move faster or give them an idea of what’s coming in the future.”